DataDog/stratus-red-team/docs/user-guide/getting-started.md

 ## Concepts

-An <span class="concept">attack technique</span> is a granular TTP that has *pre-requisites* infrastructure or configuration.
+An <span class="concept">attack technique</span> is a granular TTP that has *prerequisites* infrastructure or configuration.
 You can see the list of attack techniques supported by Stratus Red Team [here](../attack-techniques/list.md).

-<span class="concept">Warming up</span> an attack technique means making sure its pre-requisites are met, without detonating it.
+<span class="concept">Warming up</span> an attack technique means making sure its prerequisites are met, without detonating it.
 Warm-up is a preparation phase, before executing the actual attack.
-Behind the scenes, Stratus Red Team transparently uses Terraform[^1] to spin up and tear down the pre-requisites of each attack technique.
+Behind the scenes, Stratus Red Team transparently uses Terraform[^1] to spin up and tear down the prerequisites of each attack technique.

 <span class="concept">Detonating</span> an attack technique means executing it against a live environment, for instance against a test AWS account.

 <span class="concept">Reverting</span> an attack technique means "cancelling" its detonation, when it had a side effect.

-<span class="concept">Cleaning up</span> an attack technique means nuking all its pre-requisites and making sure no resource is left in your environment.
+<span class="concept">Cleaning up</span> an attack technique means nuking all its prerequisites and making sure no resource is left in your environment.

 An attack technique is <span class="concept">idempotent</span> if it can be detonated multiple times without reverting it.